StackVista/stackstate-docs/configure/health/debug-health-sync.md

 When debugging the health synchronization there are some common verification steps that can be made no matter what the specific issue is:

 1. [Verify that the stream exists](debug-health-sync.md#list-streams).
-2. If you are using sub streams, [verify that the sub stream exists](debug-health-sync.md#list-sub-streams).
-The response will also show the number of check states on the sub stream.
+2. If you are using sub streams, [verify that the substream exists](debug-health-sync.md#list-sub-streams).
+The response will also show the number of check states on the substream.
 This lets you know if the data is being ingested and processed.
 3. Investigate further:
    * **Stream present** - [Check the stream status](debug-health-sync.md#show-stream-status), this will show the metrics latency of the stream and any [errors](debug-health-sync.md#error-messages).
    * **Streams / sub streams present, but there are no check states** - Confirm that the payload sent to the Receiver API adheres to the [health payload specification](send-health-data.md).